Blazing Barriers (July 4, 1937)

 Written by Edwin C. Parsons and Lee Freeman.

-The Actors: Frank Coghlan Jr. (Tommy McGrath), Edward Arnold Jr. (Percival Throckmorton 'Fats' Moody), Florine McKinney (Joan Martin), Irene Franklin (Fleurette), Guy Bates Post (Reginald Burley), Milburn Stone (Deputy Joe Waters), Addison Randall (Arthur Forsythe), Dick Hogan (Mike Farrell), Herbert Corthell (Sheriff Martin), Mary Hayes (sales clerk), Frank Bischell (unknown), Cliff Carpenter (unknown), Al Taylor (the crazy cracker), Bobby Barber (unknown), Harry Harvey (Sharpie in pool hall), William Lemuels (unknown), Warren McCollum (unknown), Dennis O'Keefe (club manager), Nestor Paiva (CCC Captain), Anthony Pawley (unknown), Robert Ross (unknown), William Wright (CCC boy).
+The Actors: Frank Coghlan Jr. (Tommy McGrath), Edward Arnold Jr. (Percival Throckmorton 'Fats' Moody), Florine McKinney (Joan Martin), Irene Franklin (Fleurette), Guy Bates Post (Reginald Burley), Milburn Stone (Deputy Joe Waters), Jack Randall (Arthur Forsythe), Dick Hogan (Mike Farrell), Herbert Corthell (Sheriff Martin), Mary Hayes (sales clerk), Frank Bischell (unknown), Cliff Carpenter (unknown), Al Taylor (the crazy cracker), Bobby Barber (unknown), Harry Harvey (Sharpie in pool hall), William Lemuels (unknown), Warren McCollum (unknown), Dennis O'Keefe (club manager), Nestor Paiva (CCC Captain), Anthony Pawley (unknown), Robert Ross (unknown), William Wright (CCC boy).

 Free Download of the old movie Blazing Barriers